RohitJainn/Cloud-Computing-DevOps/Assignment 3 - Deploy Web application on AWS Cloud/readme.md

-# Title: Deploy Web application on AWS Cloud (or any cloud)(PHP/Python/Node js any application)
+# Deploy Web application on AWS Cloud (or any cloud)(PHP/Python/Node js any application)

 ## Theory:
              1) Cloud Computing Definition